 What is Candida?

 Candida, or candidiasis, is a common yeast infection that you may have as it affects millions of people around the world.
 Candida yeast lies dormant in your intestines, and you don’t have health concerns.
-However, yeast infections can appear on the skin or other organs when an overgrowth of the fungus occurs. (x)
+However, yeast infections can appear on your skin or other organs when an overgrowth of the fungus occurs. (x)

 Types of Candida

 There are approximately 200 known types of candida yeasts.
-However, only around 20 of them affect humans. * The most common forms of candida are topical skin fungus, vaginal yeast infections or mouth and throat conditions referred to as thrush or oropharyngeal candidiasis. * There is also a less common internal form of candida and if this reaches the bloodstream, it can cause a severe medical emergency known as invasive candidiasis.
-This is a difficult condition to treat and can be fatal if not managed effectively.
+However, only around 20 of them affect humans.
+The most common forms of candida are topical skin fungus, vaginal yeast infections or mouth and throat conditions referred to as thrush or oropharyngeal candidiasis.
+There is also a less common internal form of candida, and if this reaches your bloodstream, it can cause a severe medical emergency known as invasive candidiasis.
+It’s a complex condition to treat and can be fatal if not managed effectively. (x)

 Causes of Candida

-If the environment in the body promotes fungal growth, it may develop.
+If the environment in your body promotes fungal growth, you may develop an infection.
 Candidiasis in the mouth presents as white patches, soreness, and cottonmouth.
-When it appears in the esophagus, the most common symptom is pain while swallowing or eating.
+When it appears in the esophagus, the most common symptom is pain while swallowing or eating. (x)

 Oral Candida: Mouth, Throat and Esophagus

-A compromised or weakened immune system is the leading cause of oral candida, also known as oropharyngeal candidiasis or thrush.
-People with diabetes, cancer, and HIV are particularly prone to this infection, as well as people who use dentures. * Overuse of antibiotics and corticosteroids can also lead to a yeast infection in the mouth and throat.
+A compromised or weakened immune system is the leading cause of oral Candida, also known as oropharyngeal candidiasis or thrush.
+People with diabetes, cancer, and HIV are particularly prone to this infection, as well as people who use dentures.
+Overuse of antibiotics and corticosteroids can also lead to a yeast infection in the mouth and throat.
 Based on a clinical study with 110 patients with human immunodeficiency virus infection, 33 patients developed it alone. (x)

-Vaginal candida is a common ailment among women, particularly those who use birth control pills or are pregnant. * Evidence shows that the use of cotton underwear may help prevent these infections.
+Vaginal candida is a common ailment among women, particularly those who use birth control pills or are pregnant.
+Evidence shows that the use of cotton underwear, cloth napkins and tampons may help prevent these infections. (x)

 Symptoms of Candida

-A general sense of fatigue and illness can be present with all of the forms of candida.
-More specific symptoms include:
+A general sense of fatigue and illness can be present with all the forms of candida.
+More specific symptoms include: (x)

-Symptoms of oropharyngeal candidiasis or thrush present as white patches on any part of the mouth along with redness and soreness in the same area and difficulty eating or swallowing.
+Oropharyngeal candidiasis or thrush symptoms present themselves as white patches on any part of the mouth with redness and soreness in the same area, including difficulty eating or swallowing.

-Cracking and redness of the skin around the mouth is also typical.
+Cracking and redness of the skin around the mouth are also typical.

-Sinus infections and a general sense of fatigue and malaise can occur as well, and if candidiasis is present in the esophagus, pain when eating and swallowing are the primary symptoms.
+Sinus infections and a general sense of fatigue and malaise can occur as well.
+If candidiasis is present in the esophagus, pain when eating and swallowing are the primary symptoms.

-Vaginal candidiasis is also known as vulvovaginal candidiasis and candidal vaginitis with symptoms including itching in the vaginal area, pain during intercourse or urination and vaginal discharge.
+You can call it vaginal candidiasis or vulvovaginal candidiasis and candidal vaginitis.
+The symptoms include itching in the vaginal area, pain during intercourse or urination and vaginal discharge.
 If the infection is severe, swelling or cracking in the vaginal walls may occur.

 Natural Remedies and Candida Supplements